kaby76/Trash/trcombine/readme.md

 # Details

-`trcombine` converts grammars that are split into Antlr4 lexer and parser grammars and combines them into one file.
-Surprisely, this requires several operations:
+`trcombine` combines grammars that are known as "split grammars" (separate Antlr4 lexer and parser grammars) into one grammar, known as a "combined grammar".
+This refactoring is useful if a simplified grammar grammar is wanted, and if possible if the split grammar does not use the "superClass" option in one or the other grammars.
+The opposite refactoring is implemented by `trsplit`.

+The refactoring performs several operations:

 * Combine the two files together, parser grammar first, then lexer grammar.
 * Remove the `grammarDecl` for the lexer rules, and change the `grammarDecl`